coderefinery/git-collaborative/_episodes/08-interrupted.md

 What to do with uncommitted code?

-- Commit it
+- Commit it.
-- But sometimes you do not want to, sometimes you want to hide your changes for 5 minutes, do something else, then bring them back and continue
+- But sometimes you do not want to, sometimes you want to hide your changes for 5 minutes, do something else, then bring them back and continue.
-- You can do this with `git stash`
+- You can do this with `git stash`.
-- It is a stack, you can stash several batches of modifications
+- It is a stack, you can stash several batches of modifications.

 ```shell
 $ git stash        # stash your debug code away